samuelzapote/angular-ten-firebase/README.md

 #### Set up the environment files

-Create an *environment.prod.ts* and an *environment.ts* file inside the environments directory.
+Create an *environment.prod.ts* and an *environment.ts* file inside the /src/environments directory.

 *environment.prod.ts*
 ```typescript